-Canyon Village has seen some of the most intensive lodging work across the Park.
+The Canyon Village Area has seen some of the most intensive lodging changes in the Park.
 In contrast to the more historic accommodations at Old Faithful and Lake, Canyon seems positively new.
-Its current lodges (not counting the newly constructed buildings) were built in 1993 (Cascade Lodge) and 1998 (Dunraven Lodge).

-This has not always been the case.
-For over 50 years, there was another lodging facility in Canyon, one said to rival both the Old Faithful Inn and Lake Hotel: the Canyon Hotel.
+But for over 50 years, there was another lodging facility in Canyon, one said to rival both the Old Faithful Inn and Lake Hotel: the Grand Canyon Hotel.

-Praise for the facility was tepid.
+Praise for the design of the facility was tepid, at best.
 Wyoming historian Tamsen Emerson Hert, in a scholarly article about the Canyon Hotel in Yellowstone Science (“Luxury in the Wilderness: Yellowstone’s Grand Canyon Hotel, 1911-1960”) cites the 1909 edition of Reau Campbell’s Campbell’s Complete Guide and Descriptive Book of the Yellowstone:

 The Cañon Hotel… is set upon a hill… so high… that the red roof may be seen from ten miles up the road as you come down from the Lake, [with]… no intervening trees to obstruct the view.
 The Cañon [Hotel] can make no claims to architectural beauty but what it lacks in that is made up amply when you look from its windows or its veranda over the grandly beautiful landscape of mountain sand meadows with only a white ﬂeck of the foaming water of the Upper Falls dotted in.
 The comforts within are in keeping with the excellence of all the others of the Park, and who dines at the Cañon dines well, and on the Cañons beds the sleep of the just come[s] with no troubled dreams.